-A one-hour boat trip in the Venice of the North.
+A charming boat ride in the Venice of the North.

 Ds.
 T.O.
 Hylkemaweg 15 8355 CD GiethoornOpening hours:

 Summer season (April - November): Open daily from 10.00am.
 Winter season (November - Februari): Friday, Saturday, Sunday open from 11.00am.
 We are closed during the month of January (Only groups by appointment).
 “De Rietstulp” is closed on 24 and 31 December.
 Accessibility by public transport: from train station Steenwijk take bus 70 in the direction of Giethoorn, get off at bus stop in Giethoorn at Dominee Hylkemaweg.
 Walk up the Hylkemaweg for approx. 250 meters.Location:

 Holland in 1:25 scale model replicas incl. all must-sees.

 Visit Giethoorn, the most delightful waterside of village of the Netherlands.